Every semester, artists at the top of their field are on our stages, in our classrooms, and working with our students.

 Professional Artist Residency in Theater (PART)

 In 2012, The School of Theater launched the PART program, bringing professional artists of all theatrical disciplines to Theater at Mason to teach, mentor, and work with our students.
-The guest artists frequently stay for a few days, a week, or a semester to teach and mentor students in their craft in an acting, directing, or technical role, offering master classes, workshops, special events, and courses that fulfill the requirements for Theater majors.
+The guest artists stay for a few days, a week, or a semester to teach and mentor students, offer master classes, workshops, special events, and courses that fulfill the requirements for Theater majors.

 - Ed Asner Actor, activist and winner of seven acting Emmy Awards, Ed Asner, is best known for his role as Lou Grant during the 1970s and early 1980s, on both The Mary Tyler Moore Show and its spin-off series Lou Grant.